Darkkal44/Cozytile/README.md

 ## Credits

 A huge thanks to all my Unixporn Discord friends for their help and support throughout this!
 While I can't name each of you individually (the list will be huge lol.), please know that I truly appreciate everything you've done.
 Thank you!

+Thanks to [claudiotesta](https://unsplash.com/@claudiotesta) for the stunning wallpaper used in the Natura theme.
+Additionally, I'd like to express my gratitude to all the other artists whose wallpapers I've used in this rice.
+While I wasn't able to locate the source or artist for every wallpaper, if anyone knows, please don't hesitate to let me know

 </div>